aviravipati/aviravipati/README.md

 Enjoying a cup of coffee, while I code my way through the madness

-- Launched @dictionaryios on testflight app store which rose to popularity quickly.
-Appstore launch in Aug'21 https://apps.apple.com/app/english-dictionary-words/id1576797920
+- Launched @dictionaryios, which rose to popularity quickly on test flight Appstore.

+Available to download at
+https://apps.apple.com/app/english-dictionary-words/id1576797920

      Follow us at